ak2004/Motorcycle-CVT-Drivetrain-Reliability/README.md

 R(8760)\approx0.5243
 $$

-The Markov model therefore produced approximately the same **52.43% one-year reliability** as the Reliability Block Diagram analysis.
+The Markov model produced approximately the same **52.43% one-year reliability** as the Reliability Block Diagram analysis.

 ---